G8 cannot become a G9 by including China and Japan

 It seems likely that the G8 cannot become a G9 by including China and Japan, as Japan is already a member of the G8 (or current G7, depending on context).

-- The evidence leans toward the question being ambiguous, as historical G8 included Japan, and adding China would make it G9, but the group is now G7.
+- The evidence leans toward the question being ambiguous, as the historical G8 included Japan, and adding China would make it G9, but the group is now G7.

 Background